 In 2019, a hiker got trapped on a ledge somewhere in the Snowy Canyon State Park, Utah.
 The mountain search and rescue operation happened at night using drones.
 SAR drones were used as a light source by the rescue team to locate the hiker.
 Similar to this, there are thousands of stories of how drones helped save precious lives.

-The real power that drones provide to rescue operators is the cheap, easy access to aerial data of a large area, which gives the rescue team the ability to save time in finding a missing person, where every second count.
+The real power that drones provide to rescue operators is the easy access to aerial data of a large area, which gives the rescue team the ability to expedite the process of finding a missing person, where every second count.

-Apart from the easy access to aerial data, drones can also carry different types of payloads that can be used in different situations.
-One such payload is the thermal camera that is extensively used during search and rescue missions.
+Drones can carry different types of payloads that can be used in different situations.
+Two of the popular payloads are the 4K wide-angle camera and the thermal camera that are extensively used during search and rescue missions.

 A thermal/IR camera is a sensor that can detect a small section of electromagnetic waves called infrared.
 These are not part of the visible light that we can see.